Premodern Chinese Recipes

 Yuzhuan 玉磚, a steamed wheat cake dusted with salt and prickly ash (Sichuan pepper)

 The recipe for this dish is clear about the ingredients, but ambiguous about the techniques.
 Being a wheat product, I initially tried making dense steamed buns with a sourdough culture, or oven-baked loaves of bread, but these just wouldn’t conform to the image of sliced jade.
 Another possibility is that this is meant to be something like a pudding that has set, which is then sliced into bricks and dusted with the flavoring.
 An elegant but rustic food, indeed.

 Gengcai 羹菜, stewed vegetables

 The recipe, if it can be called that, only says that “ordinary garden vegetable roots, leaves, flowers, and fruits can all be stewed.”
 Here, I have cooked radish and mustard greens into a simple soup.
-I suppose one could do better than this, collecting a greater variety of garden plants and stewing it properly until the vegetables break down.
-This is perhaps more of a tang 湯, than a geng 羹, but this at least captures the simplicity of the foods in this collection.
+I suppose one could do better than this, collecting a greater variety of garden plants and stewing them properly until the vegetables break down.
+This is perhaps more of a tang 湯, than a geng 羹, but it does capture the simplicity of the foods in this collection.

 Yinji 銀韲, forced garlic chive pickled with ginger and prickly ash

 Yinji 銀韲, “silver pickled garlic chive,” uses the yellow and white leaves of ‘forced’ garlic chive in a brine pickle flavored with ginger and prickly ash (Sichuan pepper).
 The resulting pickle is fragrant and pungent, an exotic treat.
 Enjoy it early in the fermentation process, or it will take on a bitter flavor, probably from the prickly ash.